andreskytt/consent/API.md

 Unless the context provides such functions, the API must not be used.

-As opposed to the requests related to [consent workflow](#consent-workflow-requests), these APIs are aimed at supporting the UI and providing unsecured metadata about the system itself.
+As opposed to the requests related to [com.proud.egov.consent workflow](#com.proud.egov.consent-workflow-requests), these APIs are aimed at supporting the UI and providing unsecured metadata about the system itself.

 ## API endpoints